Giorgio Tuinfort: Biography

-Born in Suriname, Tuinfort moved to the Netherlands at 9 months old.
-His musical career started at age 4, after he attended a special music class for toddlers.
-After being touted a ‘musical promise’ he was admitted to the Young Talent Class of the Royal Conservatory of The Hague at the tender age of 11.
-Here Giorgio studied Classical music, with his major instrument being the piano.
+Born in Suriname, Tuinfort moved to the Netherlands in 1990.
+His musical career began at age four, after he attended a special music class for toddlers.
+After being touted a "musical promise", he was admitted to the Young Talent Class of the Royal Conservatory of The Hague in 1992.
+Tuinfort then studied Classical music, with his major instrument being the piano.

-Giorgio’s production and composition abilities were first discovered at the age of 16 by Rutger “Rutti” Kroese, who gave him the platform to work with well-established Dutch artists such as Re-Play, Brace, Ebon-E, Negativ and Lange Frans & Baas B. Giorgio swiftly became a highly sought-after name in the industry.
+Tuinfort's production and composition abilities were first discovered in 1997 by Rutger “Rutti” Kroese, who gave him the platform to work with well-established Dutch artists such as Re-Play, Brace, Ebon-E, Negativ and Lange Frans & Baas B. Through this, Tuinfort became a sought-after name in local music production.
 Subsequently, Tuinfort embarked on an international career and moved to the United States to work with then upcoming Senegalese American recording artist Akon.
-They achieved great success with several hits such as “Right Now (Na, Na, Na)”, “Beautiful”, “What U Got”.
+As his frequent co-producer, he saw commercial success with contributions to the singer's singles including "“Right Now (Na, Na, Na)", "Beautiful", and "What You Got".

-In the years following he collaborated with many musicians, including Gwen Stefani, Michael Jackson, Sia, Rihanna, Lady Gaga, Whitney Houston and Lionel Richie among many others.

-2009 saw the start of his collaboration with David Guetta, turning the radio pop culture on its head by combining EDM with pop and urban music.
-This resulted in various songs during that time such as “Who's That Chick?” with Rihanna, “One Last Time” with Ariana Grande and “Titanium” with Sia.
-As of today, the duo still creates music together.

-Giorgio continued to show his musical diversity when he composed all music and television themes for the UEFA 2016 European Football Championships.
-Aside from the title song with David Guetta, Giorgio also composed classical renditions which were recorded by the 130-piece Netherlands Philharmonic Orchestra and received international praise.
+In the years following he collaborated with numerous artists including Gwen Stefani, Michael Jackson, Sia, Rihanna, Lady Gaga, Whitney Houston and Lionel Richie among many others.
+He began collaborating with French DJ David Guetta in 2009, and saw further success blending EDM with pop and urban music.
+This resulted in him contributing to Guetta's singles such as "Who's That Chick?" with Rihanna, "One Last Time" with Ariana Grande and "Titanium" with Sia.
+Tuinfort composed musical themes for the UEFA 2016 European Football Championships.
+Aside from the title song with David Guetta, Tuinfort also composed classical renditions which were recorded by the 130-piece Netherlands Philharmonic Orchestra and received international praise.

-Tuinfort, together with Franck van der Heijden, is the composer of the UEFA Nations League theme song, which was lauded by critics as one of the best contemporary classical pieces of modern time.
+Tuinfort, together with Franck van der Heijden, is the composer of the 2011 UEFA Nations League theme song, which was lauded by critics as one of the best contemporary classical pieces of modern time.

 Giorgio once again composed all music for the UEFA Euro 2020 including the official song of the tournament ‘We Are the People’ together with Martin Garrix, Bono and The Edge.

 In the interim Giorgio has showed his intercontinental abilities with successes on both Japanese and Indian soil.
 He co-produced ‘Scarlet’ for the Japanese group J Soul Brothers II, which became a major success and reached the number one position on the Japanese charts.

 In India he co-produced “Chammak Challo” for the Bollywood film Ra.One.
 The song was named the most downloaded song and video of the year when released, winning a Merchi “Song of the Year” Award.

 When asked, Giorgio still mentions Classical Music as the "Love of his Life" and expresses his ambitions to release his own music in 2023.